imangR/bysykkel/README.md

                               data = "stations",
                               return_df = TRUE)

-# Get API data for bike availability as a list, which also contains data
+# Get API data for bike availability as a list that contains a dataframe, and
-# on the (POSIX) time you made the API request
+# a number that represents the (POSIX) time of when you made the API request
 bergen.availability <- get_api_data(client_id = "mycompany-myservice",
                                     data = "availability",
                                     return_df = FALSE)